Sottysam/Sottysam/README.md

-Hi 👋 My name is Sotunde Samuel Olawale
+Hi 👋 My name is Sotunde Samuel
 =======================================

 A FrontEnd Developer 💻